Seiya Suzuki Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.48).
+- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to give up 93 home runs (one per game), the fewest in baseball.
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (93 total, one per game).

-- Matz gets the start for the Cardinals, his 13th of the season.
-He is 0-7 with a 4.86 ERA and 73 strikeouts through 76 2/3 innings pitched.
+- Flaherty gets the start for the Cardinals, his 19th of the season.
+He is 7-5 with a 4.29 ERA and 96 strikeouts in 98 2/3 innings pitched.

-- The lefty's most recent time out came on Saturday against the Washington Nationals, when he tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The right-hander last pitched on Sunday against the Washington Nationals, when he went six innings, allowing three earned runs while giving up three hits.

-- The 32-year-old has put up an ERA of 4.86, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.